 Begin with a light layer of frosting all the way around the cake to seal in the crumb, then build up the side with more frosting as it thickens.
 If you need to smooth it out or the frosting becomes sticky, dip the spatula into a bowl of hot water.

-Cover with a cake dome and let rest for 1 to 2 hours to allow the frosting to set completely before serving.
+Let the cake rest for 1 to 2 hours to allow the frosting to set completely before serving.

-- COOLING Let the cakes cool completely (about 2 to 3 hours) on a wire rack before making the frosting.
+- COOLING.
+Let the cakes cool completely (about 2 to 3 hours) on a wire rack before frosting.

-- Dark brown sugar adds a deep richness to the icing, though you can use light brown sugar alone.
+- Dark brown sugar adds a deep richness to the frosting, though you can use light brown sugar alone.

 How to Store